whistlegraph/aesthetic-computer/README.txt

 *** [] light & dark autocomplete ***

 *** `world` <-> `painting` <-> piece integrations ***
-  - [] User world persistence with floating command notifications.
-    - [🟠] User world persistence.
-      - [🟡] Better visual list of users / skip lines.
   - [🔴] Joining field and being on the same handle would enter a spectate / take control sort of situation.
-      + Done
-      - [x] Keep a ghost / location of the user once they leave field or whatever world position.
-      - [x] This should require a handle, to reassociate the user?
-      - [x] Floating command notifications.

   - [] Be able to easily complete a painting and then include it in a piece in a single line...
   - [] Add the ability to name a painting so it can more